-The Rice360 Global Health Technologies Summer Internship Program gives Rice University undergraduate students – both science and non-science majors – first-hand exposure to health care in resource constrained settings.
+The Rice360 Global Health Technologies Summer Internship Program gives Rice University undergraduate students from all disciplines and majors first-hand exposure to health care in resource constrained settings.
 In partnership with clinics, universities, and organizations working in low and middle income countries, the internships allow students to tackle global health design challenges in a real-world setting.

 Watch our summer 2021 student interns work to improve global health technologies from around the world.